eraybasar/pesdk-docs/_guides/ios/v7/concepts/logging.md

 The PhotoEditor SDK will use the logger to provide important information.
 It is up to you whether these information will be shown to the user or handled by your code.

-There are four types of log-events.
-These are, ordered from high to low priority: `error`, `warn`, `info`, and `debug`.
+There are four types of log-events that are, ordered from high to low priority: `error`, `warn`, `info`, and `debug`.
-The `MasterLogger` has a property called `logLevel`, which will determine the lowest level of log-event that should be dispatched.
+The `MasterLogger` has a property called `logLevel`, that will determine the lowest level of log-event that should be dispatched.
 The default log-level is `warn`, meaning that only warnings and errors will be logged.
 To disable logging, set the log level to `none`.
 Each logger must implement the `LoggerProtocol`, that contains a method for each of these types.
 We provide a default logger, that will simply log to the debug console.